Saint Tathyw: Life

 King Caradog ap Ynyr (possibly the same person as Caradoc Freichfras) of Gwent's main court was originally at Caer-Guent (Caerwent), but he gave the city to St. Tathyw, while the King let his horse lead him to a new home at Portskewett.
 Tathyw founded a monastery to the Holy Trinity at Caer-Guent.
 He lived there many years with his followers and when he died he was buried under the floor of his Abbey Church.

 St. Tathyw's relics at Tewkesbury indicate that he was reinterred in a reverential shrine some time prior to 1235.
-His monastery may actually have been at Christchurch, eight miles east of Caerwent.
+His monastery may actually have been at Christchurch, eight miles west of Caerwent.